1958 Iowa Hawkeyes football team: Preseason

-Season
+Game summaries

-Texas Christian
+TCU

 Iowa's season opener against TCU was played under the shadow of a new press box, which would watch over nearly five decades of Hawkeye football.
-Iowa beat the No. 6 Horned Frogs easily, 17-0.
+Iowa beat the No. 6 Horned Frogs easily, 17–0.
 The win shot the Hawkeyes up to No. 8 in the September 29 poll.
-TCU, the eventual Southwest Conference champions, would finish in the top ten of the final poll with an 8-2-1 record.
+TCU, the eventual Southwest Conference champions, would finish in the top ten of the final poll with an 8–2–1 record.

 Air Force

 The Air Force Academy had only played two seasons of varsity football when they came to Iowa City on October 4.
-The Falcons surprised the Hawkeyes with a 13-13 tie.
+The Falcons surprised the Hawkeyes with a 13–13 tie.
 The draw dropped Iowa to No. 17 in the October 6 poll, but Evashevski later said, "If we had beaten the Air Force we never in the world would have won the Big Ten championship."
-Air Force won their next nine games and tied TCU in the Cotton Bowl Classic to finish in the top ten of the final poll with a 9-0-2 record.
+Air Force won their next nine games and tied TCU in the Cotton Bowl Classic to finish in the top ten of the final poll with a 9–0–2 record.

 Indiana

-Iowa recovered from the tie with Air Force by crushing usually weak Indiana in both teams' Big Ten opener, 34-13.
+Iowa recovered from the tie with Air Force by crushing usually weak Indiana in both teams' Big Ten opener, 34–13.
 The victory was the Hawkeyes' sixth straight over the Hoosiers and Iowa rose to No. 13 in the October 13 poll.

-at Wisconsin
+At Wisconsin

 Wisconsin was Iowa's first test in the Big Ten.
 The No. 4 Badgers hosted the Hawkeyes on October 18.
 Iowa had not won in Madison since 1946.
 It was the second game in four weeks the Hawkeyes had played against a top ten team.
-Iowa had little trouble with Wisconsin, winning by a score of 20-9, the Badgers' only Big Ten loss of the season.
-The game would end up deciding the Big Ten championship, as Iowa finished 5-1 in the Big Ten and Wisconsin finished 5-1-1.
+Iowa had little trouble with Wisconsin, winning by a score of 20–9, the Badgers' only Big Ten loss of the season.
+The game would end up deciding the Big Ten championship, as Iowa finished 5–1 in the Big Ten and Wisconsin finished 5–1–1.
 Having now defeated two top ten teams, Iowa jumped to No. 7 in the October 20 poll.

 Northwestern

 Iowa hosted No. 8 Northwestern on October 25, the third game in five weeks the Hawkeyes had played against a top ten team.
 It was the first game between two top ten Big Ten teams of the season.
-Iowa's homecoming game against the Wildcats was tighter than the Wisconsin game, but the Hawkeyes prevailed 26-20.
+Iowa's homecoming game against the Wildcats was tighter than the Wisconsin game, but the Hawkeyes prevailed 26–20.
 The highlight of the game was All-American end Curt Merz's one-handed touchdown catch.
 The Hawkeyes' second victory over a top ten team in as many weeks earned them the No. 2 spot in the October 27 poll.
 The next day, Iowa was ranked No. 1 by United Press International.
 It was the first time the Hawkeyes had ever topped a national football poll.